 Formal and editorial requirements

-An article to be published in the scientific Journal of Management and Financial Sciences should be submitted to the Office of the Collegium of Management and Finance:
+An article to be published in the scientific Journal of Management and Financial Sciences should mailed to the editor`s address email@example.com in the electronic form:

 1. ARTICLE STRUCTURE